Chestnut Hill Child Custody Attorney

 A child custody order can be changed if there is a material change in circumstances that justifies a modification of the order.
 A material change in circumstances can include but is not limited to a change in the child's residence, a change in the child's school, a change in the child's health, a change in the parent's work schedule, or a change in the child's extracurricular activities.
 If one parent moves out of state, that can also be grounds for modifying the child custody order.

-An accomplished family lawyer can help you understand your rights and options regarding child custody.
+An accomplished Chestnut Hill child custody lawyer can help you understand your rights and options regarding child custody.
 They can also help you negotiate with your spouse and come to an agreement that is in the best interests of your children.
 A lawyer can also represent you in court if you cannot reach an agreement.

-The qualified lawyers at the Law Offices of Sheryl R. Rentz, P.C. can help with your child custody case is a good idea if you are going through a divorce and have children.
+The qualified Philadelphia County family law lawyers at the Law Offices of Sheryl R. Rentz, P.C. can help with your child custody case is a good idea if you are going through a divorce and have children.
 We can protect your rights under the law.
 Call (610) 645-0100 for a consultation.